Key Takeaways

 Brain Fog Symptoms and Medical Meaning

 Brain fog is not a formal medical diagnosis.
-It is a term people use when thinking feels slow or unclear.
+It is a term people use for symptoms such as slow thinking, poor concentration, forgetfulness, and mental fatigue.

 Understanding Brain Fog Symptoms